ShardFenix/StormStatsBlog/README.md

 # What I Learned Making a Heroes of the Storm Replay Analyzer
 Listen to my story.
 It's a story of intrigue, of disappointment, but mostly it's a story about how incompetent Blizzard is.

 One day, frustrated at how bad and inaccurate the ranking system in Heroes of the Storm is, I decided to make my own ranking system.
-Here it is: [StormStats](https://www.stormstats.net/hots/home)
+(Due to some AWS deprecations, it's currently not available for public viewing)

 There are several issues with the official ranking system the game uses: